Skip to content

 Why is the card the same all day?

-Yes.
-The draw is keyed to your local calendar date, so a fresh card of the day appears once the date rolls over to tomorrow.
+At midnight UTC.
+The draw is keyed to one shared calendar date so everyone worldwide sees the same card all day; a fresh card of the day appears the moment that date rolls over.
 Come back daily and you'll walk the full 78-card deck over time.

 What does a reversed daily card mean?